ibraheemdev/seize/README.md

 An object can only be retired if it is _no longer accessible_ to any thread that comes after.
 In the above code example this was ensured by swapping out the node before retiring it.
 Threads that loaded a value _before_ it was retired are safe, but threads that come after are not.
-Note that this means the necessary memory orderings/fences are required to prevent reordering between `compare_exchange` and `retire`, which is why `Ordering::AcqRel` is used as opposed to `Ordering::Release`.

 #### 2. Retired objects cannot be accessed by the current thread